laskaux/laskaux.github.io/_posts/2018-11-18-a-second-childhood.md

 I’m learning to better convey myself in the language I speak every day.

-I feel more at ease reading a history book with a dictionary, and yet I often can’t remember the names of those heroes and cities one week later.
+I feel more at ease reading a history book with a dictionary, and yet, one week later, I often can’t remember the names of those heroes and cities.

 Until a few months ago, I couldn’t tell a hyphen, an en dash, and an em dash apart.